 Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:

 - title,

-- resume,
+- resume.

 - location(s) where work will be performed,

-- itemize the total cost and the number of estimated hours for each individual named above.
+- description of component and deliverable served by the individual's work

 Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.